-The first of these, the "zone d'élaboration", concerns a set of villages where the different phases of making the product can take place: grape pressing, bottling, storage, packaging, etc.
+The first of these, the "zone d'élaboration", concerns a set of villages where the different phases of the making of the product can take place: grape pressing, bottling, storage, packaging, etc.

 The second, the "zone de production", concerns all the villages where vines with appellation status may be grown.